petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/configuring-open-graph.md

 ## Analyzing the `og:image` Properties

-When you select an image, DXP automatically adds a number of structured properties that determine how your selected image is displayed.
+When you select an image, DXP automatically adds structured properties that determine how your selected image appears.
 The Image field defines the following `<meta>` tags.

 ```html
 <meta property="og:image" content="http://example.com/ogp.jpg" />